LS-Lab/KeYmaeraX-release/README.md

 In case of errors about `invalid or corrupt jarfile`, please update Java to a newer version.

-5) API documentation is provided at http://keymaeraX.org/scaladoc It will be generated in the `target/scala-2.11/unidoc` directory by running:
+5) API documentation is provided at http://keymaeraX.org/scaladoc while local documentation will be generated in the `target/scala-2.11/unidoc` directory:

     sbt unidoc